 Moreover, inner model evaluation is to examine the relationships among latent variables using the coefficient of determination R^2 which serves to measure the predictive power of the research model.
-The results of the R^2 and adjusted R^2 tests on each path are listed in Table 8 and the data from the research model can explain online impulse buying by 38.1% (Geisser Stoner's Q^2 Value).
+The results of the R^2 and adjusted R^2 tests on each path are as listed in Table 8 and the data from the research model are able to explain online impulse buying by 38.1% (Geisser Stoner's Q^2 Value).